Does The 4% Rule Still Apply For Today’s Retirees?

 Drawing down your nest egg can be more complex than you think, especially since you spent decades working hard to build it up.
 That’s why working one-on-one with a trusted financial professional can be significant.
 They can help you develop a strategy, project future income, and determine the proper accounts to pull from.
 Not to mention, a professional can help proactively plan for future tax liabilities to extend the life of your nest egg.

-If you haven’t spoken with a financial professional yet regarding your retirement income planning, please feel free to contact our team.
+If you haven’t spoken with a financial professional yet regarding your retirement income planning, please feel free to get in touch with our team.
 We’d be more than happy to look at your current savings and develop a tailored plan to meet your spending needs in retirement.

 Sources: